-The Principal Distributor is entitled to receive in respect of class R, I, K, A, AFTER Climat, and O Shares the sales charge as specified for the Share classes in Chapter 15 "Shares".
-The charge shall in no case exceed the maximum permitted by the laws and regulations of any country where the Shares are sold.
+The Principal Distributor is entitled to receive in respect of Classes of Shares the sales charge as specified in Chapter 15 "Shares".
+The sales charge shall in no case exceed the maximum permitted by the laws and regulations of any country where the Shares are sold.
 The Principal Distributor may in conjunction with Sub-Distributors agree the proportion of the sales charge to be retained by the Sub-Distributor.

 The Management Company will receive from the Company a total fee, the management charge, payable in arrears at the end of each calendar month, calculated and accrued on each Valuation Day at the appropriate rate for the class concerned.
-This fee shall be equal to a percentage of the average Net Asset Value per Share per class.
-The Directors retain the right to agree an appropriate management charge dependent on the Class of Shares and the particular Sub-Fund concerned.
+This management charge shall be equal to a percentage of the average Net Asset Value per Share per class.
+The Directors retain the right to agree an appropriate management charge dependant on the Class of Shares and the particular Sub-Fund concerned.
 The aggregate of the agreed management charges will not exceed the Maximum Management Charge specified in Chapter 15 "Shares" in this Prospectus.